 After compiling all the data and using our ranking criteria, we’ve narrowed it down to the top 50 tropical destinations in the world.

 50. Ouvéa, New Caledonia

-Located in the middle of the Pacific Ocean, Ouvéa is a bucketlist worthy island northeast of Australia.
+Located northeast of Australia in the middle of the Pacific Ocean, Ouvéa is an underrated bucketlist worthy island.
 It’s an Overseas French Territory, known for its beautiful white-sand beaches and untouched landscapes.

 49. Aitutaki, Cook Islands

 Aitutaki is one of the Cook Islands in the South Pacific Ocean, between South America and Australia.
 The island is made up of three main parts: a main island, a turquoise lagoon, and a barrier reef.
 In the lagoon and surrounding reef, there’s a diverse amount of marine wildlife, making it a perfect destination for snorkeling.